SOURCE: UJA-Federation of New York

 About UJA-Federation of New York

 For more than 90 years, UJA-Federation has been a central force for communal planning and philanthropy in the New York Jewish community.
-Through UJA-Federation, more than 60,000 donors pool their resources to help people in need, inspire a passion for Jewish life and learning, and strengthen Jewish communities around the world -- to address the issues that matter to us most as Jews and as New Yorkers.
+Through UJA-Federation, almost 60,000 donors pool their resources to help people in need, inspire a passion for Jewish life and learning, and strengthen Jewish communities around the world -- to address the issues that matter to us most as Jews and as New Yorkers.
 Working with nearly 100 network beneficiary agencies, synagogues, and other Jewish organizations, our reach spans from New York to Israel to more than 60 other countries around the world, touching 4.5 million people each year.
 Because we do the most good when we do it together.
-For more information on how to donate or how to volunteer, please visit our website at www.ujafedny.org.
+For more information on how to donate or how to volunteer, please visit our website at http://www.ujafedny.org.